Twin Peaks Season Three: One Writer’s Opinion

 Episode 8: “Got a Light?”

 Episode 8 was symphonic and pointed.
 The idea that “Bob” was released by man’s own desire for power and destruction was very apt for the times we are living in.
-We have brought this evil onto ourselves by own greed and lust.
+We have brought this evil onto ourselves by our own greed and lust.
 The Woodsmen are our demons telling us to have that drink, take that drug, hop off the wagon.
-Dark thing can seep into our soul when we are not paying attention.
+Dark things can seep into our soul when we are not paying attention.
 Good versus evil will always be around.
 There is no winning this war just winning the odd battle.
 We reap what we sow.
 Penderecki-like sound twists our inner thoughts.
 Seriously, the return of Twin Peaks could have been just this one episode and it would have set the world on flames.

-So it ends, not with a whimper but with a blood curdling scream.
+So it ends, not with a whimper but with a blood-curdling scream.
 With one hand showing you the answers and a neat ending before the other snatches that thought away before leaving us with confused minds and thankful hearts.
 It cannot be overstated how important this was.
 The fact that something so brave, bold, confusing, funny, and daring being shown on prime-time TV and actually getting the finances to make it and for Lynch/Frost to be given complete creative control is astonishing.
 This was Naked Lunch on screen, it was Coil, it was the work of Captain Beefheart, someone who also took traditional American forms, added some European flavour and created works so dense and progressive we are still trying to work out what it all meant (the constant use of the word “electricity” throughout the finale also helped link Twin Peaks to the good Captain).
 This was a fever dream where you are in and out of sleep with random images appearing in your mind sometimes forming a loose narrative thread before that thread is snapped.
 This was the most spectacular of magic tricks.
 An illusion that left you breathless and feeling childlike again.
-People wanted to answers but why spoil the trick?
+People wanted answers but why spoil the trick?
 Magic is there to invoke feelings of shock, awe, fear, and joy in us and as soon as you know how the trick is done all that disappears so why dig for the secret?
 Let it hang in your thoughts.
 Let it baffle and amaze you.